A Battle Plan to Fight Nicotine Dependency in South Carolina

 "A power has risen up in the government greater than the people themselves, consisting of many and various powerful interests, combined in one mass, and held together by the cohesive power of the vast surplus in banks."John C. Calhoun

-This page was created and is maintained by John R. Polito, a nicotine dependency recovery educator, 1325 Pherigo Street, Mount Pleasant, SC 29464, (843) 849-9721, it was last updated on April 2, 2005, and John R. Polito accepts full and exclusive responsibility for all representations made on this page.
+This page was created by John R. Polito, a nicotine dependency recovery educator, 106 Aldrich Place, Goose Creek, SC 29445 (843) 797-3234.
+The content of this page is now historical in nature having been last updated on April 2, 2005.
+John R. Polito accepts full and exclusive responsibility for all representations made on this page.
 This page's production and display has no association with any other person, organization or entity other than its creator.